 Tonix Pharmaceuticals Announces Oral Presentation at the World Vaccine and Immunotherapy Congress

-CHATHAM, N.J., Nov.
+/EIN News/ -- CHATHAM, N.J., Nov.
 22, 2022 (GLOBE NEWSWIRE) -- Tonix Pharmaceuticals Holding Corp.
-TNXP, a clinical-stage biopharmaceutical company, today announced that Seth Lederman, M.D., Chief Executive Officer of Tonix Pharmaceuticals, will deliver an oral presentation at the World Vaccine and Immunotherapy Congress 2022, which will be held in San Diego, Calif., November 28 - December 1, 2022.
-A copy of the Company's presentation will be available under the Scientific Presentations tab of the Tonix website at www.tonixpharma.com following the conference.
+(Nasdaq: TNXP), a clinical-stage biopharmaceutical company, today announced that Seth Lederman, M.D., Chief Executive Officer of Tonix Pharmaceuticals, will deliver an oral presentation at the World Vaccine and Immunotherapy Congress 2022, which will be held in San Diego, Calif., November 28 - December 1, 2022.
+A copy of the Company’s presentation will be available under the Scientific Presentations tab of the Tonix website at www.tonixpharma.com following the conference.
 Additional meeting information can be found on the World Vaccine and Immunotherapy Congress website here.

 |Oral Presentation Details